 Question: I am a little concerned about the safety of a load bearing building because I live in an area prone to Tornadoes.
 Can you address that?

 Answer: Straw bale walls are thick and durable.
 As long as they are anchored to the foundation properly, they will do well in high wind areas.
 Tornadoes tend to have a lot of risk and danger associated with flying projectiles.
 Those projectiles can puncture a conventional wall with ease, killing the occupants inside the home.
 I do not have any data showing that bale walls are any better, but I know that cement and thickness have an impact on the ability of a projectile to get through without being slowed down.
 My common sense suggests that a bale wall would be safer.
 I would love to see some one do some research on this and provide some data for us all.

 Question: Is this just a repackaged product that you already sell?

 Answer: No. This is brand new.
 You can’t get it anywhere else in any other form.

-Question: I will be away on vacation when you launch your DVD, how can I get it?
+Question: I will be away on vacation when you launch your video, how can I get it?

 Answer: If you REALLY can’t be at your computer, send an email to mailto: email@example.com and we will see if we can figure something out for you.